NOAA-EMC/global-workflow/README.md

-# How to use the unified workflow for the coupled ufs-aerosol app (work in progress)
+# How to use the unified workflow for the coupled ufs-weather-model or ufs-aerosol app (work in progress)

 ## Checkout the source code and scripts
 ```